Sunday, March 15, 2020

 Box your stuff up and go ahead and make the trip to the dump and to the charity of your choice.
 Don't take the stuff back to your garage or house because it will tend to stay there.
 Part of spring cleaning and decluttering is removing the stuff from your house.
 Just putting it in a box and changing where you store it doesn't actually do anything.
 You need to put it in the car/truck and take it where it's going to go.

 If you are taking it to a charity, take a couple of snapshots of the items your taking and be sure to get a receipt for your records.
 Once you get home you can pull up those digital photos and make a list of the stuff you took to the charity.
+Unfortunately, the IRS is making it more and more difficult to take donations off your taxes.
+You have to know when you bought an item, how much you paid for it and how you valued it for donation.
+I don't know about you but I don't remember when, where or how much I paid for something that is 10 years old!

 * As a note.
 If you are the one going to the yard sales, please be considerate of other people and the neighbors.
 DON'T BLOCK THEIR DRIVEWAYS.
 Be very careful in driving and parking.
 That's one of the biggest problems to yard saling.
 People get excited and don't pay enough attention.
 Carelessness can end up in a car accident or someone getting run over.
 I accidentally backed into a car behind me at a yard sale.
 They had parked so close to me that I couldn't get out.
 I tried backing easily, inch by inch, to get out of the trap.
 But I ended up tapping the car behind me.
 I should have just been patient and waited for them to come back to their car to let me out.
 As it was they were sure I had totalled their car and came on in a raging hissy fit.
 I tried to stay calm and they finally calmed down when they realized it wasn't that bad.
 We got the situation taken care of but it was enough for me to hope that it never happens again.
 You don't want to hurt someone.
 And you don't need the trouble of even a minor accident.
 People get so hysterical these days.
 And then there are those who will take advantage of a simple accident and take you to the cleaners over it.
 So be careful, courteous, alert and patient.
+Watch for children as they usually aren't paying attention.

 My Most Popular Posts